vantage6/v6-node-to-node-diagnostics/README.md

 # Master node should be the organization id of the node that you want to run the primary
 # algorithm on
-# List any organizations from the collaboration that shouldn't participate as a list in exclude
+# Other nodes should be the nodes in the collaboration that you want the master_node to connect to.
-task = n2nclient.echo(master_node, collaboration_id, exclude)
+task = n2nclient.echo(master_node, collaboration_id, other_nodes)
 ```

 ## Read more